morgana-x/Classicube-Doors/README.md

 /pload door
 ```
 ```
-/texture (either host the terrain.png provided or edit your texture at whatever texture slots you choose, see configuration steps below for custom texture id slots)
+/texture (either host the terrain.png provided or
+          edit your texture at whatever texture slots you choose, see configuration steps below for custom texture id slots feel free to paste door_textures_raw.png into your terrain.png at a free row of texture ids)
 ```